Artists and repertoire: History and influence

 The tastes of particular A&R executives have influenced the course of music history.
 A&R man John Hammond discovered Billie Holiday, Bob Dylan, Aretha Franklin and Bruce Springsteen.
 Hammond's colleagues were initially skeptical of these artists because none of them appeared to be creating "commercial" music.
 Hammond's instincts proved to be correct, and these artists went on to sell hundreds of millions of records.
 Gary Gersh signed the band Nirvana to David Geffen's DGC Records at a time when alternative rock music was not considered commercial.
 Gersh was able to convince his co-workers to push the record in spite of their misgivings.
 In cases like these, A&R people have radically changed the direction of popular musical tastes and introduced large numbers of people to new sounds.

 This kind of prescience is the exception rather than the rule.
-Historically, A&R executives have tended to sign new artists that fit into recent trends and who resemble acts that are currently successful.
+Historically, A&R executives have tended to sign new artists who fit into recent trends and who resemble acts that are currently successful.
 For example, Columbia Records' A&R man in the 1950s, Mitch Miller, favored traditional pop singers like Guy Mitchell and Patti Page, and rejected early rock-'n'-rollers Elvis Presley and Buddy Holly.

 This "trend following" mindset has generated several waves of narrowly defined genres, leading to a perception of triteness, including teen pop (1998–2001), alternative rock (1993–1996), glam metal (1986–1991) and disco (1976–1978).
 Trend following can be counter-productive, since it has often led to over-promotion followed by backlash (as happened to the disco genre for example).
 Towards the end of the life of each wave or trend, record companies have found themselves faced with enormous losses as consumers' tastes changed.
 For example, at the end of the disco boom in 1978, millions of records were returned by record retailers, causing a deep recession in the music business that lasted until 1982, when Michael Jackson's Thriller finally brought the public back into record stores in large numbers.